- About Us

 Section 1.
 Regular meetings.

-The regular business meeting held in the fall shall be known as the Annual fall meeting.
-A second business meeting shall be held in the spring of each year.
+The regular business meeting held in the spring shall be known as the Annual meeting.
+A second business meeting may be held at another time during the year.

 Section 2.
 Special Meetings.

 Special meetings shall be called by the president, by the majority of the Board of Directors or by the written request of fifteen active members of the Association when the request has been filed with an officer of this Association.